 Programs and Services

-Diabetes Telehealth is a free education and support service for people living with diabetes in WA.
+Diabetes WA’s Telehealth Service is a free education and clinical support service for people living with diabetes in rural and remote areas of WA.

-Having a trusted, local diabetes educator who can advise and support you in your decisions can be invaluable, especially during this time of uncertainty and isolation.
+Having a trusted, local Credentialled Diabetes Educator who can advise and support you in your diabetes management can be invaluable, especially during times of uncertainty and isolation.

 How does it work?

-The service uses videoconferencing to provide telehealth appointments, linking you with a diabetes educator via a computer or television screen.
+The service uses videoconferencing to provide telehealth appointments, linking you with a Credentialled Diabetes Educator via a computer or television screen.
 You might be at your local hospital, health centre, or community resource centre.
 You may even be able to have the appointment in your own home (depending on whether the right technology is available in your area).

 It is like having a face-to-face appointment with a diabetes educator, but you need not be in the same room (or town).
 Think of it as a phone call, but with the benefit of vision.

 Is it an established technology?

 Videoconferencing is used every day in WA to link patients in regional WA with specialists in Perth and regional hospitals.
 Diabetes WA’s Telehealth Service uses this same infrastructure around the state, concentrating on diabetes education and support.